HaiqingTang/Ripple-Frontend/README.md

 ---

 ## Overview
-**RiPPLE** is a wellbeing-focused application designed to **prevent burnout** and foster **peer connection** among young community service and social sector workers.
-Burnout is especially prevalent in this sector, where staff often face emotional exhaustion, lack of career support, and systemic pressures.
+### What is RiPPLE?
+RiPPLE is a wellbeing and peer-support app designed for people working in the community service sector, especially those early in their careers.
+Many young workers in this space struggle with high stress, isolation, and the risk of burnout.
+Our app provides simple tools to help them check in with their wellbeing, share experiences with peers, and build small, positive habits that support a healthier work life.

+### Why we built it
+Burnout is a common issue in non-profit and social service organisations because staff are often expected to prioritise clients over themselves.
+Through our research, we found that young workers wanted a way to connect with others who understand their challenges, while also having access to practical and engaging self-care strategies.
+RiPPLE was created to fill this gap.
 ---

 ## Key Features
 - **Wellbeing Check-in** → Quick emotional and energy-level surveys to track day-to-day health
-- **Journaling** → Log thoughts via text; track emotions and reflections over time
+- **Journaling** → Personal space for daily reflections
 - **Community Feed** → Share uplifting moments, resources, and tips to community and friends;
 - **Local Events & Meetups** → Connect with peers through real-world gatherings
-- **Discussion Boards** → Build supportive conversations and reduce isolation
+- **Discussion Boards** → Spaces for open conversation and peer support
-- **Challenges & Rewards** → Gamified self-care tasks and practical rewards from local business partners (e.g., gym memberships, yoga, dining discounts)
+- **Challenges & Rewards** → Gamified activities like step challenges

 ---